 Certain changes to your family or employment status may allow you a new 31-day window during which you may start or cancel participation, or change your contribution amount.
-Please contact UCPath or complete the "Health Benefits Enrollment for Life Event" form and submit it to UCPath.
-The chart, "Midyear Changes Allowed for the DepCare FSA," on page 9, shows the details.
+The chart, "Midyear Changes Allowed for the Dependent Care FSA," on page 9, shows the details.
 The changes you make to your participation in the plan must be made on account of, and consistent with, the change(s) in your family or employment.
 You can't make changes retroactively.
+To make changes contact UCPath or complete the "Health Benefits Enrollment for Life Event" form and submit it to UCPath.